TimParrish/CardGames/README.md

 The goal is to have a website/web app that has navigation between card games like Blackjack, Solitare, FreeCell, etc.

 The API we are using is the [DeckOfCardsAPI.com](http://deckofcardsapi.com/)

+We are using the 'Graceful degration' design strategy to modify this for mobile use after the desktop site is complete